daisykumar/INTERAKSJON-DESIGN-TEMA-8/README.md

 Electron basics with Svelte: Using Electron to convert a website to a cross-platform desktop app

-Applicaiton- "Checklist"- a task management app.
+Applicaton- "Checklist"- a task management app.